teor2345/privcount/doc/TorEvents.markdown

 Hidden services are also known as onion services.
 This field is named after the HiddenServiceVersion torrc option.

-### HasExistingCacheEntryFlag
-A numeric boolean flag.
-True (1) if:
-* the DescriptorId (v2) or BlindedEd25519PublicKey (v3) was already in the
-  cache.
-False (0) if:
-* the Id or Key was not in the cache.
-Unknown (missing) if:
-* the descriptor was unparseable.

-PrivCount's additional RAM allocations may affect cache behaviour.

-### WasAddedToCacheFlag
+### CacheReasonString
-A numeric boolean flag.
-True (1) if:
-* the descriptor was added to the cache.
+An ASCII string that describes why the descriptor was added or rejected from the cache:

-False (0) if:
+Added to cache:
-* the descriptor was not added to the cache, or
+* new: the descriptor is new in the cache,
-* the descriptor was unparseable.
+* updated: the descriptor replaced an existing descriptor in the cache,

-PrivCount's additional RAM allocations may affect cache behaviour.

-### FailureReasonString
-An ASCII string that describes why the descriptor was not added to the cache:
+Not added to cache because:
 * obsolete: the DescriptorCreationTime was less than (v2) or RevisionNumber (v3) was less than or equal to the corresponding field in the descriptor that is already cached.